CanonicalLtd/maas-docs/en/manage-kvm-pods.md

     `$USER` group membership to make sure `$USER` is a member of the `libvirtd` group.

+## Web UI

+See [Web UI][webui] for how to get started with the web UI.

+Composable hardware systems are managed on the 'Pods' page, which is initially
+empty:

+![initial pods page][img__pod-initial-page]

+### Add a pod

+The recommended way to add a KVM host pod is to deploy a machine as a KVM host as explained above.
+However, you can add a pod manually using the 'Add pod' button.

+#### Creating a KVM pod manually

+![add Virsh pod][img__pod-add-virsh]

+### List pods

+Pods and a summary of contained resources will be listed on the 'Pods' page:

+![save pod][img__pod-list]

+### View pod details

+Click a pod's name on the 'Pods' page to show the resources contained within it, including its total number of CPU cores, the amount of total RAM and local storage.
+These values update to reflect usage and remaining resources.

+The main view also lists the machines contained within the pod.

+![pod details][img__pod-details]

+### Configuration

+Pods have several configuration options.
+These are modified by selecting the 'Configuration' tab and clicking 'Edit'.
+Options include a pod's location, password, network zone, and default storage pool.

-## Storage pools
+#### Storage pools

 Libvirt “storage pools” are storage resources managed by libvirt.
 For a more in-depth take on libvirt storage pools, see [here](https://libvirt.org/storage.html).

-### Web UI

-See [Web UI][webui] for how to get started with the web UI.

-MAAS detects available libvirt storage pools and displays information about each when you select a pod from the Pods page:

 ![storagepoolusage][img__storagepoolusage]